learn-co-curriculum/dsc-running-jupyter-locally-lab/README.md

 flatiron_mantra = None
 flatiron_mantra
 ```

+Add a new markdown cell below this one and type `### This is a new header`

+Now add a new code cell below this one and write whatever code you want to write.

+As you can see, this works just the same as editing Jupyter notebooks using cloud tools, only now it's on your computer.

 ## Summary
 Great work!
 We are well on our way to mastering Jupyter notebooks!
 We reviewed using the command line and `git clone`, running cells, and checking our outputs.